Denis Avery is a former senior fellow at Hudson Institute.

 From 1980-1988, Dennis T. Avery served as agricultural analyst for the U.S. Department of State, where he was responsible for assessing the foreign-policy implications of food and farming developments worldwide.
-At Hudson, Avery continues to monitor developments in world food production, farm product demand, the safety and security of food supplies, and the sustainability of world agriculture.
+At Hudson, Avery continued to monitor developments in world food production, farm product demand, the safety and security of food supplies, and the sustainability of world agriculture.
 As a staff member of the President's National Advisory Commission on Food and Fiber, he wrote the Commission's landmark report, "Food and Fiber for the Future."

 Avery studied agricultural economics at Michigan State University and the University of Wisconsin.
 He holds awards for outstanding performance from three different government agencies and was awarded the National Intelligence Medal of Achievement in 1983.